cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Case of the Shifting Visage

-Equivalent cards to Case of the Shifting Visage (Blue, effect: clone a creature) include:
+Equivalent cards to Case of the Shifting Visage (blue, exchange control effects) include:

 Results: